Sarah7860/Sarah7860/README.md

 - Launched Karachi's first charity running event called Special Olympics Pakistan Annual Half-marathon.
 The event is now in its 11th year
 - Worked on various railway reforms in the UK and Saudi Arabia

 I'm now transitioning to data analytics as I love telling stories with data.
-Just completed the LSE Data Analtics Career Accelerator ranking in the top 5% of the cohort.
+Recently completed the LSE Data Analtics Career Accelerator ranking in the top 5% of the cohort.

 I love women's sports and play football regularly.
 I pen down my analysis and thoughts on women's sports here: https://substack.com/@sarahaminali?